etnt/zed/README.md

 # Zed - Line-based Text Editor
-> A step up from using plain cat
+> A step up from using plain cat or ed

 A fast, lightweight text editor written in Zig.
 Designed for efficiency and simplicity, Zed provides essential text editing capabilities through an intuitive command-line interface.